Rate-cost tradeoffs in control: Main results

-The first inequality in \eqref{eq:epgauss} is a well-known maximum entropy result (e.g. \cite[Example 12.2.8]{cover2012elements}), and the second inequality is an instance of the inequality of arithmetic and geometric means. } The first equality in \eqref{eq:epgauss} is attained if and only if $X$ is Gaussian and the second if and only if $X$ is white.
-Thus, $N(X)$ is equal to the normalized variance of a white Gaussian random vector with differential entropy $h(X)$.
+The first equality in \eqref{eq:epgauss} is attained if and only if $X$ is Gaussian and the second if and only if $X$ is white.

 Our first result is a lower bound on the rate-cost function. \begin{thm} Consider the fully observed linear stochastic system \eqref{eq:system1}.
-Suppose that $V$ has a density.
+Suppose that $h(V) > -\infty$.
 At any LQR cost $b > \tr(\mathsf \Sigma_V \mathsf S)$, the rate-cost function is bounded below as